Allergy to Mold

 Anyone who suffers from seasonal allergies knows how irritating they can be.
 If there’s a lot of pollen in the air, you may be troubled even leaving the house without a box of tissues in hand.
 Seasonal allergies, otherwise known as hay fever, trigger all sorts of unpleasantries.

 Before you spend a fortune on pills or strap a dust mask on outdoors, consider mold—yes, mold—and the possibility that what you think are symptoms of seasonal allergies could, in fact, be symptoms of mold exposure, either indoors or out.
+Our mold removal teams in Montreal and Ottawa are available to help identify and remediate any potential mold problem.

 Mold allergy symptoms